alotanna/AirPollutionSimulation/README.md

 pollution levels, and they may become sick, heal, or die based on the conditions.
 The color of the cities will also change to reflect the pollution level, ranging from green (low pollution) to red (high pollution).

+Event Listeners

+The application makes use of event listeners to handle user interactions and component movements.
+Here's a breakdown of the key event listeners:

+PanelMouseListener

+This listener is responsible for handling mouse click events on the various JPanels (cities, pollution sources panel, pollution control panel, etc.).
+When a component is clicked, it checks if the click occurred within the bounds of a panel.
+If a component is selected and clicked on a different panel, the listener transfers the selected component to the new panel.
+It also updates the pollution levels and color of the cities based on the addition or removal of pollution sources and pollution control measures.

+KeyListener

+This listener is added to each JPanel to handle keyboard events for component movement.
+The listener checks if a component is selected when the user presses an arrow key (up, down, left, right).
+If a component is selected, it calculates the new position based on the arrow key pressed and moves the component within the bounds of the panel.
+If the new position is valid (within the panel bounds), the component's location is updated, and the panel is repainted.

+Mouse Listener (added to JPanels)

+This listener is responsible for handling mouse-click events on the components within each JPanel.
+When a component is clicked, it becomes the selected component and is highlighted with a white border.
+The selected component can then be moved using the arrow keys or transferred to another panel by clicking on the desired panel.

+These event listeners work together to provide a smooth and interactive experience for the user, allowing them to manipulate the ecosystem components and observe the resulting effects on the environment and living beings.

+By the end of the program, users should have a heightened awareness of the detrimental effects of unchecked pollution sources, such as vehicles, factories, and methane emissions from livestock.
+Additionally, they should recognize the crucial role pollution control measures like planting and catalytic converters play in mitigating these adverse impacts.

+More importantly, we hope that users gain a profound appreciation for the delicate balance that exists within ecosystems and the far-reaching consequences of disrupting this equilibrium.
+By witnessing the direct impact of their actions on the health and survival of humans, plants, and birds within the simulated cities, users will be better equipped to make informed decisions and advocate for sustainable practices in their daily lives.
+Ultimately, our goal is to empower users with the knowledge and motivation to become active participants in preserving and protecting the environment for present and future generations